tylerharter/cs320/f20/p3/README.md

 The method should navigate to the home page, enter the password, click GO, and return a DataFrame based on the page that is loaded.

+Note that after clicking a button, there might be a slight delay before `driver.page_source` reflects the new page.
+Consider how you can use `time.sleep(...)` to reduce the chance that this will happen on some systems (like our test machine).

 You may want to use this function: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_html.html